 Bonus tip: The town also holds quite a few other markets and fayres throughout the year, including the Whitsun Fayre and a massive food event, normally in August.
 Find out about and upcoming events in Bury St Edmunds here: Bury St Edmunds Fayres and Festivals

-18. Guided Walk by a Blue Badge Guide
+18. Listen to some stories with a guided walk by a Blue Badge Guide

 1921 – Recently a winner of Suffolk Magazine’s Best Restaurant award, 1921 follows an unconventional approach with relaxed service and the stunning food reigning supreme.